stefwalter/cockpit/doc/protocol.md

 The 'meta' messages have at least the following fields:

- * "instances" (array): This field lists the instances of each metric, in the same order as the "metrics" option used when opening the channel.
-For each metric, the array contains either "null" when the metric is not instanced, or an array of strings with the actual instance names.
+ * "metrics" (array): This field provides information about the requested metrics.
+The array has one object for each metric, in the same order as the "metrics" option used when opening the channel.

+   For each metric, the corresponding object contains at least the following field:

+   * "instances" (array of strings, optional): This field lists the instances for instanced metrics.
+This field is not present for non-instanced metrics.

-Depending on the source, more fields might be present.
+Depending on the source, more fields might be present in a 'meta' message, and more fields might be present in the objects of the "metrics" field.

 The 'data' messages are nested arrays in this shape: